JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 _The Purely Functional Software Deployment Model_[^1] by Eelco Dolstra (herein referred to as "the thesis") is often pointed to as a great resource for learning about nix, albeit technical and formal.
-A reasonable response to this would be: Is a 20 year old, ~250 page thesis really the best way to understand a software management tool?
-I set out to discover the answer to this question myself and found that the thesis was very accessible, remarkably relevant given its age, and that a significant portion of the content was philosophical rather than technical.
-Therefore, my aspiration for this blog post is to crystalize some of the insights from the thesis into short form content; it will either satiate the reader's appetite for the topic, or inspire them to go on and consume the full text.
+I wanted to read it myself, and see if it was as good as people said.
+I found that the thesis was very accessible, remarkably relevant given its age, and that a significant portion of the content was philosophical rather than technical.
+Therefore, my aspiration for this blog post is to crystallize some of the insights from the thesis into short form content.
+Hopefully this post will inspire you to go on and read the full text, or at least provide an expedient proxy for doing so.

 # Correct Software Deployment

 I'm going to start at the end of the thesis.
-Dolstra, summarizes in the conclusion, that the purpose of the project was to achieve a system for correct software deployment.
+Dolstra, summarizing the thesis in the conclusion, says that the purpose of the project was to achieve a system for correct software deployment.
 He then goes on to explain that correctness is achieved through two main vehicles.
-A precise naming scheme that leverages cryptographic hashes to concisely summarize the software identified by said name.
-This naming schema helps us achieve a much richer notion of equality than conventional naming schema's (i.e. `openssl-3.0.8`).
+First, through a precise naming scheme that leverages cryptographic hashes to concisely summarize the software identified by said name.
+This naming schema helps us achieve a much richer notion of equality than conventional naming schema (i.e. `openssl-3.0.8`).
 A "purely functional model" of software deployment.
-What exactly is meant by "purely functional model" is slightly unclear, but my understanding is that it boils down to immutable build artefacts, pure build processes (depend only on their inputs) that admit no side-effects, compositionality of software components.[^2] I think the purely functional bit is particulary confusing because the nix expression language is itself purely functional, but the real critical piece is the functional principles applied to build and deployment strategies.
+What exactly is meant by "purely functional model" is slightly unclear, but my understanding is that it boils down to immutable build artifacts, pure build processes (depend only on their inputs) that admit no side-effects, and compositionality of software components.[^2] The purely functional bit is particularly confusing because the nix expression language is itself purely functional, but the real critical piece is the functional principles applied to build and deployment strategies.

-One ambiguity that might arise as a point of confusion is that there is a distinction between the philosophical aspects of the thesis (i.e. an ontology of software deployment, and what constitutes correct software deployment), and the techniques / implementations that are guided by the theory.
-The [Implementation Details](#implementation-details) will try to explain how constructs (like the cryptographic naming scheme, and purely functional deployment model) connect to the theory, albeit with less formality than the original thesis.
-This section will look at the philosophy, and therefore will focus on:
+One ambiguity that might be confusing is that there is a distinction between the philosophical aspects of the thesis (i.e. an ontology of software deployment, and what constitutes correct software deployment), and the techniques / implementations that are guided by the theory.
+The [Implementation Details](#implementation-details) section will try to explain how constructs (like the cryptographic naming scheme, and purely functional deployment model) connect to the theory, albeit with less formality than the original thesis.
+The current section will look at the philosophy, and therefore will focus on:

 - What is meant by correctness?
 - What does software deployment entail?
 - What are some desirable qualities of a correct system?

-I have separated out the "state of the art" section from the thesis, and mainly drawn out the points of how existing solutions fall short, in the [Problems With Existing Solutions](problems-with-existing-solutions) section.
-It seemed logically distinct to me, but Dolstra does use it to explain what software deployment is, and what some of the relevant problems in the space are.

 ## Correctness

-The simplest way to describe correctness as laid out in the thesis (as it pertains to software deployments) is through this formula `correctness = complete + no interference`.
+The simplest way to summarize correctness as it pertains to software deployments is through this formula `correctness = complete + no interference`.
 Completeness refers to the presence of all dependencies.
-The discussion around dependencies gets quite nuanced (i.e. runtime vs buildtime dependencies, distinguishing dependencies across system architectures or that are built slightly differently), but at its core this is the completeness criteria.
-Interference refers to case where two different deployments occupy the same namespace, and are therefore indistinguishable to the software that depends on one of them.
+Interference refers to the case where two different software components occupy the same namespace, and are therefore indistinguishable to the component that depends on one of them.

-> Note: The notion of equailty mentioned earlier is creeping back in.
+> Note: The notion of equality mentioned earlier is important here.
 When we
 > say "two different" we mean that there is some equivalence relation that does
 > not hold, but the fact that they occupy the same namespace means there is
-> _some_ nominal equivalence relationship that _does_ hold
+> _some_ nominal equivalence relationship that _does_ hold, but it is wrong
+> in some sense.

 There are plenty of examples of bipartite definitions of correctness that rhyme with this one (soundness and completeness in logic), but I am going to steal the imagery from a classic example in discrete mathematics; bijectivity.
-For these images the circle on the left represents the set of software _components_ that are named as inputs to a particular component of interest.
+For the following images the circle on the left represents the set of software components in the environment available to us.
 The circle on the right represents the set of dependencies that are actually required to build the software component of interest.
-An arrow from left to right means that the named component on the left has been identified as corresponding to the dependency requirement on the right.
+An arrow from left to right means that the component on the left has been identified as corresponding to the dependency required on the right.

 > Terminology: In the thesis Dolstra refers to discrete units of software as
 > components.
 These can be software that we are building, or software that has
 > already been built.
 These can be composed together through dependency
 > relations.
-Put another way components can be inputs of other components.
+Put another way: components can be the build inputs of other
+> components.

-The diagram below represents the a situation where the deployment admits no interference; there are no "named components" on the left that could be accidentally mixed up when provided to the build.
-In other words there is a 1:1 correspondence between the components we have identified and the ones that we actually want.
+The diagram below illustrates a situation where there is no interference.
+This means that there are no components in the environment on the left that could be accidentally mixed up when provided to the build.
+In other words there is a 1:1 correspondence between the components we have identified in the environment and the ones that we actually want.

 Non-interference is not enough, however.
 You probably noticed that there is a required dependency on the right that is unfulfilled.
 This is where completeness comes in; it entails that all required dependencies on the right are provided and accounted for on the left.
 ![Example of a relation that is injective but not surjective](/images/Injective.svg){.md-image}

-The next diagram represents the case where we have a complete deployment.
-Every required dependency on the right is provided by at least one component on the left.
+The next diagram demonstrates the case where we have a complete deployment.
+Every required dependency on the right is provided by at least one component in the environment on the left.
 However, the catch here is that there is ambiguity, there are two components that have both been identified as fulfilling a dependency requirement, but by some notion of equality they are different (i.e. perhaps they are the same software by name, at the same version, but one is compiled with a threaded runtime and the other with a synchronous runtime).
 This is an example of interference, there is no way to tell that we will get the input that we _really_ mean.

 To make the example more concrete: perhaps the purple dot on the left is `openssl-3.0.8` and the orange dot is `openssl-1.1`, and the blue dot on the